OpenWebAdvocacy/website/src/pages/walled-gardens.md

 > … <br />
 > The tragedy here is that Apple hasn’t always been a web skeptic.
 As recently as 2010, back when Steve Jobs famously skewered Flash while declaring that HTML5 is the future, Apple was a fierce web partisan. <br />
 … <br />
 > Around that same time, when WebSQL was deprecated in favor of IndexedDB, you’ll even find mailing list arguments where **Apple employees vigorously defended WebSQL as a must for performant web applications**.
-Reading the debates, I sense a lot of bitterness from Apple after IndexedDB won out."
+Reading the debates, I sense a lot of bitterness from Apple after IndexedDB won out.
 > <cite>[Nolan Lawson - Safari is the New IE (Jan 2015)](https://nolanlawson.com/2015/06/30/safari-is-the-new-ie/) <br />(emphasis added)</cite>

-> "T**he real problem is Apple’s lack of browser-choice in iOS**, and that’s a problem for several reasons: <br />
+> **The real problem is Apple’s lack of browser-choice in iOS**, and that’s a problem for several reasons: <br />
 > … <br />
 > **It's limiting the browser-vendor competition on Apple’s iOS platfrom, as Apple are the only one allowed to innovate within the browser engine**.
 This for example means Google are limited to only compete on the UI-front in Chrome, and can’t bring new platform features, that already are available on other platforms, to iOS. <br />
 >  <br />
 > As a vendor of dominant mobile operating system, Apple, should make a real browser choice possible in iOS in order to ensure fair competition and innovation. **Any other major operating system (Android, Windows, OSX, Linux) has a free browser choice, and iOS should be no different**. <br />
 >  <br />
 > To me this this draws many parallels to the antitrust case against Microsoft back in the golden-era of Windows, as Safari is deeply integrated into iOS.
 It can't be removed or replaced.
 It's forcefully distributed by Apple, and is embedded inside native applications as WebViews.
-Since I’m not a lawyer, I don’t know if there exists similar legal reasoning as in the Microsoft case, but I do see the similarities when comparing the two."
+Since I’m not a lawyer, I don’t know if there exists similar legal reasoning as in the Microsoft case, but I do see the similarities when comparing the two.
 > <cite>[Safari isn’t the problem, but the lack of browser choice in iOS is -  Kenneth Auchenberg (July 2015)](https://kenneth.io/post/safari-isnt-the-problem-but-the-lack-of-browser-choice-in-ios-is) <br />(emphasis added)</cite>

-> "Bad PC software created the opportunity for the web to exist in the first place, **just as bad mobile web performance created the market for mobile apps**. <br />
+> Bad PC software created the opportunity for the web to exist in the first place, **just as bad mobile web performance created the market for mobile apps**. <br />
 > … <br />
 > **But we can't fix the performance of Mobile Safari.
 Apple totally forbids other companies from developing alternative web rendering engines for the iPhone, so there's no competition** for better performance, **and no incentive for Apple to invest heavily in Safari development**.
 In many ways, Safari is the new Internet Explorer. <br />
 > … <br />
 > **That's a recipe for stagnation, and stagnation is what we have**.
-It's leading powerful players like Apple and Facebook to create ersatz copies of the web inside their walled gardens, when what we really need is a more powerful, more robust web."
+It's leading powerful players like Apple and Facebook to create ersatz copies of the web inside their walled gardens, when what we really need is a more powerful, more robust web.
 > <cite>[The mobile web sucks - Nilay Patel - Editor in Chief - The Verge ](https://www.theverge.com/2015/7/20/9002721/the-mobile-web-sucks) <br />(emphasis added)</cite>

-> "But **Apple has a reason not to like this recycling of web technology**.
+> But **Apple has a reason not to like this recycling of web technology**.
 It wants its **Mac App Store to be filled with apps that you can’t find anywhere else, not apps that are available on every platform**. <br />
 > … <br />
 > In a discussion on the programming community Github, several developers say rejections for apps that they built using Electron — which would were approved in the past. <br />
 > … <br />